 Adjusted services due to the coronavirus

 Please contact the Amstelveen desk for questions about care, welfare, income support and youth assistance.
-We can be reached by telephone on (020) 540 49 11 or by e-mail: email@example.com.
+The Amstelveen desk can be reached by telephone on (020) 540 49 11 or by e-mail: email@example.com.
 Would you please include your telephone number in your e-mail?
-This way, we can help you more quickly.
+This way, you can be helped quicker.
 The waiting time on the telephone is longer than usual.
 The City kindly asks for your understanding.

-Inspection of documents in the city hall temporarily not possible
+Limited possibility inspection of documents in the town hall

-During the period when the restrictive measures are applicable, no documents are available for inspection in the city hall.
-Decisions that are subject to a duty of inspection, such as draft zoning plans or draft permits, can temporarily only be viewed online.
+During the period when the restrictive measures are applicable, documents are limited available for inspection in the town hall.
+Decisions that are subject to a duty of inspection, such as draft zoning plans or draft permits, can be viewed online.
 Reference to the relevant website is included in the official publication of the specific decision.
-If you are unable to view documents online, you can contact the city by telephone on (020) 540 49 11.
+If you are unable to view documents online, you can contact the city by telephone on (020) 540 49 11 to make an appointment.

 The city publishes announcements of official notifications of, among other things, permits, regulations and spatial plans on the website Government.nl.

 On the page Overuwbuurt (in Dutch), you will receive information about decisions that affect your environment.
 This can be done via an app or by e-mail.
 You decide in the settings which messages you wish to receive.

 Keep your old clothes at home for now

 Many locals take advantage of the spring season to tidy up their wardrobe.
 With the corona crisis, it seems that extra time has become available for these chores.
 The City calls on you not to bring clothes to the underground textile containers for the time being.